-- E. Additional payment and performance bond and building permit costs that have been incurred through the Change Order process may be funded with each PCO request.
-The GC is to provide proof of payment of these items; must be attached as part of the required PCO backup material.
-If the backup material does not include adequate proof of payment, CHFA will remove the bond and building permit costs from the PCO and continue with the review of the PCO.
-Additional payment and performance bond and building permit costs may be funded once, at the completion of construction.
-CHFA will require proof of payment of these costs before the PCO will be accepted and funded. - F. If hard cost savings have been realized and submitting 100% lien waivers for the prior months requisition is not possible, a credit change order documenting this savings is recommended so this savings can be used in the project for additional betterments.
-Otherwise, the contractor should submit a lien waiver for this differential to document the profit received. - G. A copy of the approved change order will be forwarded to the owner upon approval by CHFA.
-The owner shall note that only the front page of the change order form is required to be forwarded to the GC. - H. No work on a proposed construction change will be approved for funding by CHFA unless an executed CHFA approved PCO is obtained PRIOR to the commencement of the work.
-In addition, a PCO may not be accepted for review and funding if submitted following completion of 95% of the work (any exceptions to be solely determined by CHFA). - 1) Each PCO must be reviewed, approved and signed by the entire development team, including the CHFA Field Observer, before submittal to CHFA Technical Services.
+- F. Additional payment and performance bond and building permit costs that have been incurred through the Change Order process may be funded once, at the completion of construction.
+CHFA will require proof of payment of these costs before the PCO will be accepted and funded. - G. If hard cost savings have been realized, a credit change order documenting the savings is required, so the savings can be used by the Owner for project betterments.
+Credit change orders for base bid work removed from the project scope during the course of construction at the Owner's discretion should include credits for General Requirements and Profit. - H. A copy of the approved change order will be forwarded to the owner upon approval by CHFA.
+The owner shall note that only the front page of the change order form is required to be forwarded to the GC. - I. No work on a proposed construction change will be approved for funding by CHFA unless an executed CHFA approved PCO is obtained PRIOR to the commencement of the work.
+In addition, a PCO may not be accepted for review and funding if submitted following completion of 95% of the work (any exceptions to be solely determined by CHFA). - 1) Each PCO must be reviewed, approved and signed by duly authorized representatives of the entire development team, including the CHFA Field Observer, before submittal to CHFA Technical Services.
 Once submitted to CHFA, each PCO will be reviewed by the following: - a.
 CHFA Technical Services (who signs the form); and, - b.
 CHFA Underwriter or Asset Manager (who signs the form). - 2) All calculations must be shown on a PCO summary page that precedes the backup information.
 The GC must show the costs for each subcontractor as well as the calculations for the overhead and profit proposed in the proposed change. - 3) The GC must make sure the backup information is complete and clear: - a.
 If multiple costs are shown on backup material, mark or highlight the cost being carried in the PCO; and, - b.
-Make sure each subcontractor's backup cost is on their letterhead and is signed by someone who represents the company.
+Make sure each subcontractor's backup cost is on their letterhead and is signed by a duly authorized representative of the company.
 If the signature is not legible, ask that they print their name under their signature. - 4) When the PCO is citing unit prices that were part of the original contract, please attach a copy of the page from the original contract that shows the unit price.
 CHFA review time will be expedited if CHFA does not have to retrieve the original contract to research the validity of each unit price. - 5) CHFA Construction Change Order Request Form 2437 is a one page form located on the CHFA website. - 6) Technical Services should be provided the contact names and information of the Development Team members who should receive change order information once approved or denied.